krishl/trending-entertainment-cli-app/README.md

 # Trending Entertainment CLI App

-This is a CLI gem that lists out all trending shows and movies based on the amount of people currently 'checked in' and 'watching' in real-time.
+This is a Ruby gem that lists out all trending shows and movies based on real-time check-in data from Trakt.tv.
+Trakt.tv users are able to "check-in" to indicate that they are watching a specific show or movie.

 ## Installation